danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 accessible, and allow a short development time and quick results.
 This means that the software and hardware should:

-  - Let users prototype easily
+  - Let users prototype easily.
-  - Let users easily run and load simple applications
+  - Let users easily run and load simple applications.
-  - Let users easily set up networking
+  - Let users easily set up networking.
-  - Let users easily port third party libraries
+  - Let users easily port third party libraries.
-  - Be highly customizable and updateable
+  - Be highly customizable and updateable.
-  - Support a range of plug-in sensors and actuators
+  - Support a range of plug-in sensors and actuators.
-  - Be usable with or without different features, including networking
+  - Be usable with or without different features, including networking.
-  - Use commonly available, easy to use development boards
+  - Use commonly available, easy to use development boards.
-  - Come with an easy-to-use toolkit that has a minimum of setup time
+  - Come with an easy-to-use toolkit that has a minimum of setup time.
   - Let users easily port programs to different devices.

 ## 2.3.
 Logistic tracking